alexanderalber/spotify-playlist-manager/readme.md

 pip install -r requirements.txt
 ```

-4. Configure your Spotify credentials:
+4. Enter your Spotify credentials:
    - Create a file named `envvars.py`
-   - Add your Spotify API credentials (see "Spotify Setup" below):
+   - Add your Spotify API credentials:
    ```python
    client_id = "your_client_id_here"
    client_secret = "your_client_secret_here"
    ```
    - Keep this file secure and never commit it to version control

-5. Initialize the database (Spotify will ask for permission):
+5. Initialize the database (your browser might open and Spotify might ask for permission):
 ```bash
 python read_from_spotify.py
 ```

 ## Usage

-6. Open the native Spotify app on the device of your choice.
-This app does not actually play music by itself, it will only trigger the actual Spotify app.
+1. Make sure that Spotify is open and running somwhere.
+This app does not actually play music by itself, it will instead trigger playback on the actual Spotify app.

-7. Run the application:
+2. Run the application (your browser might open and Spotify might ask for permission):
 ```bash
 python app.py
 ```

-8. Open your browser and navigate to `http://localhost:8888`
+3. Open your browser and navigate to `http://localhost:8888`

+4. Click on cells to toggle playlist membership, click on play to trigger playback, click again to stop playback.

 ## Project Structure